Purdue-CSUSB/CS-190-F2016/labs/lab2/README.md

                         of the word "horseman".
 Have the output line numbers of each occurrence.

                         # format of output
-                        XXXX:this is the word horseback appearing in text
+                        XXXX:this is the word horseman appearing in text

                         XXXX is the line number